portugueslab/sashimi/lightsheet_procedure.md

 2. Select the saving folder in one of the HDD data drives.
 Chunk size is the number of frames in each .H5 file (data is saved directly as a split dataset).
 Check that there is enough space in the drive to save the whole experiment.
+Add your email if you want to be notified at the end of the experiment.

 3. Remember to put the selected plane back to -1 so that acquisition runs over all the planes!